tnentwig/WebVisu/README.md

 > :point_right: : Every release has been tested with bigger CoDeSys projects but the components are currently not automatically tested.
 Create an issue or send me a mail to *tristan.nentwig+webvisu@gmail.com* if you encounter a problem.

 ## How to use
 Just copy the WebVisu.html and WebVisu.js from the release tab to the folder which contents are deployed by the webserver. **The path to this folder differentate by the used Wago PLC**.
 The FTP transfer could be made with FileZilla at example.

+For displaying on client use a modern browser like Chrome, Firefox or Edge that supports ES6 constructs.

 #### For the non Linux PLCs (like 750-880):
 Transfer them to the */webserv* folder.
 The visualisation is available afterwards on